DrKRR/Basic-Research-on-Raspberry-Pi-Pico-2/README.md

 # Basic-Research-on-Raspberry-Pi-Pico-2
 Raspberry Pi Pico 2, introduced by Raspberry Pi foundation had new features incorporated in the microcontroller: RP2350.
-Some of these features include the following:
+Some of these features include the following [Ref](https://www.raspberrypi.com/news/whats-new-in-pico-2/):
 * Dual ARM Cortex-M33 cores, an upgrade of M0+ cores of RP2040
 * Dual RISC-V cores named: Hazard3 designed in-house by Luke Wren
 * Possible to switch from one core to another